erogenousbeef-zz/BigReactors/Roadmap.md

 ### Multiblock Turbine
 - (DONE) Turbine consumes steam, produces power and water.
+- (DONE) Turbine glass.
+Solve the connected-texture problem.
+- (DONE) Validation of internal turbine & coil shape on assembly.
+- (DONE) Add flow governor to limit rate of input fluid usage.
+- (NEED GUI) Water/other outputs can be vented.
+Vent setting can be changed.
+Turbine uses less input fluid when output tank is full and turbine is not venting.
 - Tune and optimize turbine torque & drag equations.
 Fluid speed is function of fluid, not of input volume.
 Add input volume as multiplier.
-- (DONE) Turbine glass.
-Solve the connected-texture problem.
+- Add efficiency curve that peaks at 900/1800 RPMs
+- Optional explosion during severe overspeed conditions
 - Do an art pass.
 - Renderer to show off the turbine blade.
-- (DONE) Validation of internal turbine & coil shape on assembly.
-- (PARTIAL) Water/other outputs can be vented.
-Vent setting can be changed.
-Turbine uses less input fluid when output tank is full and turbine is not venting.
 - Redstone port.
 - Computer port.
 - Particle effects for venting steam and stuff!